Rheumatology & Immunology | Anatomy and Physiology

 |Passive||Trans-placental antibodies/breastfeeding||Immune globulin injections|

 Passive immunity arises from the transfer of antibodies to an individual without requiring them to mount their own active immune response.
 Naturally acquired passive immunity is seen during fetal development.
 IgG is transferred from the maternal circulation to the fetus via the placenta, protecting the fetus from infection and protecting the newborn for the first few months of its life.
 As already stated, a newborn benefits from the IgA antibodies it obtains from milk during breastfeeding.
-The fetus and newborn thus benefit from the immunological memory of the mother to the pathogens to which she has been exposed.
+The fetus and newborn thus benefit from the immunological memory based on the pathogens to which the pregnant person has been exposed.
 In medicine, artificially acquired passive immunity usually involves injections of immunoglobulins, taken from animals previously exposed to a specific pathogen.
 This treatment is a fast-acting method of temporarily protecting an individual who was possibly exposed to a pathogen.
 The downside to both types of passive immunity is the lack of the development of immunological memory.
 Once the antibodies are transferred, they are effective for only a limited time before they degrade.

 T cell-dependent versus T cell-independent Antigens